Toruitas/thinkingcap/README.md

 The Thinking Cap is based off of a Muse 2014 headset.

+## How to use:
+How-to turn the Thinking Cap on:
+1. Turn the Muse on by pressing the Circular on/off button.
+2. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
+    Note: The axis is buggy on the second row at the moment.
+Will fix that in config file later.
+3. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
+3a.
+Add --preset 14 if using the preset 14 configuration file (or any other.)

 ## Components used:
 1. Adafruit Feather Bluefruit nRF52840 - 1
 2.